schneems/schneems/_posts/2017-06-07-the-programmers-guide-to-pairing-on-pregnancy.md

 - Difficulty: Medium
 - Required: In some form, yes

 Not assuming all partners are men, but don't get a "dude" book.
-Not just for pregnancy but in life, if something has "dude" in the title in a non-ironic wa.
+Not just for pregnancy but in life, if something has "dude" in the title in a non-ironic way.
 At best it's light on information and heavy on assumptions.
 At worst it might be misogynisticly awful.
 At the end of the day reading anything is better than nothing, but quality varies wildly.

 The first time around I chose a book that was awful.
 It had a bullet point list of things that will happen at each phase of pregnancy and while it was written for men, it had little advice on how to help my wife.
 It was mostly "don't watch too much football".